A good color sense is the most potent weapon of an artist because color adds life to your art.

 The author has ensured that the book suits aspiring artists and any hardcore bibliophile.
 Furthermore, the language of the book is fun and engaging, and it immediately gets you hooked on the exciting history of each color.
 So, we believe you’ll find this book thoroughly enjoyable, even if you are not an art student or a graphic designer.

 Additionally, the book is filled with color anecdotes accompanied by fascinating research.
 From Picasso’s blue period to Van Gogh’s chrome yellow sunflowers, the book covers the history and origin of all these colors and how they found their way into human civilization.
-Thus, it can be a fascinating read for both art lovers and bookworms.
+Thus, it can be a fascinating read for art lovers and bookworms.

 Moving on with our list, we have the “Color Design Workbook” written by Sean Adams, which can be the ultimate guide for graphic designers.
 Adams has gone to the very roots while describing the background of color.
 He has discussed how laws of physics and different wavelengths of light impact your perception of color in this world.